 I was happy to find a pretty garden arbor on Craigslist.
 It was very sturdy, solid wood, and the price was right.
 Once Jason picked it up, I realized I had no idea to anchor it into the ground!

-Our township requires permits for installing with concrete, and I wanted the flexibility of being able to move it if we ever need to.
+Our township requires permits to install an arbor with concrete, and I wanted the flexibility of being able to move it if we ever need to.

 So, I went to Lowe’s and Home Depot, and I found that they no longer sell kits to anchor an arbor.
 No one had any ideas of how to secure it simply.